 Caveat for teachers and students: For centuries, Rome was a military society driven by a desire for conquest.
 It was a brutal culture in a brutal world.
 Human life was not intrinsically valued, and sexual standards were different from today.
 It is impossible to accurately describe many topics, such as slavery, crime and punishment, popular entertainment, and military affairs, without acknowledging that fact.
 However, you will find nothing here that I have written that is worse than a PG-13 rating, so the material should be suitable for teenage students of history and Latin.
 HOWEVER, when there are links to other websites, they were no worse than PG-13 when I made the link.
 BUT I cannot guarantee that the owner of the linked site hasn’t added R-rated material since I last visited it.
-You might want to check any linked sites (except those at carol-ashby.com and cerrillopress.com, which are also mine and will remain “clean”) before having your students use them.
+You will want to check any linked sites (except those at carol-ashby.com and cerrillopress.com, which are also mine and will remain “clean”) before having your students use them.
 You will also want to inspect any reference books listed here before your student reads them.
 Many, even by academic authors, have sections that can be quite explicit and definitely NOT PG-13.

 And now, some questions whose answers might surprise you.
 (They did me!)

 Which future Roman emperor won the 4-horse chariot race at the Olympics in Greece?

 How did the charioteer stay in the chariot when it bounced into the air after hitting a bump?

 If you were the galley slave, Judah ben Hur, could you have saved the admiral in the shipwreck?